TvoozMagnificent/NonTrivial/What do you mean by "impact"?.md

+---
+title: What do you mean by "impact"?
+---

 > **Thought experiment:** Imagine you want to develop cancer treatments after a loved one's illness.
 But you have great engineering skills that could advance clean energy.
 How would you weigh following your passions against contributing where your talents may have outsized impact?
 >
 > **How would you weigh passion against the potential to help more people through another cause?
 Are there certain causes you want to support regardless of scale?**